Tuberculosis: Other areas of research

 Fundamental research needs to continue into topics such as the interaction between the bacterium and its human host, details of the chain of steps which culminate in TB transmission, and the social and political obstacles to effective implementation of the elimination strategy.

 Other animals

 Members of the genus Mycobacterium infect many different animals, including birds, fish, rodents, and reptiles.
 The species Mycobacterium tuberculosis, though, is rarely present in wild animals.
 An effort to eradicate bovine tuberculosis caused by Mycobacterium bovis from the cattle and deer herds of New Zealand has been relatively successful.
 Efforts in Great Britain have been less successful.

-As of 2015, tuberculosis appears to be widespread among captive elephants in the US.
+As of 2015, M. tuberculosis disease appears to be widespread among captive elephants in the US.
 It is believed that the animals originally acquired the disease from humans, a process called reverse zoonosis.
 Because the disease can spread through the air to infect both humans and other animals, it is a public health concern affecting circuses and zoos.

+Transmission of both M. bovis and M. tuberculosis between humans and cattle has been documented.
+Diagnostic challenges complicate control efforts, as commonly used nucleic acid amplification tests cannot reliably distinguish between members of the M. tuberculosis complex, and infections with M. bovis are resistant to the first-line drug pyrazinamide.